 Winter Warrior Challenge 55€/person

-All participant get a Winter Warrior Finland t-shirt and free entry to the evening party.
+All participant get a Winter Warrior Finland t-shirt.
 All racers who complete the full race course successfully get a finisher medal.

 The possibility of later registration or on site registration will be announced later.
 The Organizer reserves the right to close the registration earlier if needed.

-There are Warrior and Fitness squads for men and women.
+There are Warrior and Race squad for men and women.
 Also there is a team race for teams of minimum of 3 participants.

 The warrior squadis meant for serious races who are used to challenging themselves to the extreme.
-In the competition squad all obstacles must be completed successfully.
+In the Warrior squad all obstacles must be completed successfully.
 There are also some techically challenging obstacles where there is possibility to continue by doing a penalty after failed attempt.
-We recommend participating in the competition squad only for those who intend to run fast.
+We recommend participating in the Warrior squad only for those who intend to run fast.
 Warrior squad will get in front in possible queues.

-The fitness squad also offers a tough competition but there you can also participate the race with a lighter attitude if you want.
+The race squad also offers a tough competition but there you can also participate the race with a lighter attitude if you want.
 However, the course is challenging for everyone.
-The fastest racers of the fitness squad are also awarded.
+The fastest racers of the race squad are also awarded.

 Team competition is for teams of minimum of three (3) participants.
 Each teams races together as a team and will get one time at the finish line.
-In the team competition team most it the most important thing, and team members are never left behind.
+In the team competition the team is the most important thing, and team members are never left behind.
 There are also some obstacles where it is enough that one member of the team makes it.
 The best team will be awarded, not necessarily the fastest.